About the course

 About the training provider

-Our inspirational School Direct programme offers highly motivated graduates the opportunity to train as primary/early years or SEND teachers whilst based in a school setting.
+Our inspirational School Direct programme offers highly motivated graduates the opportunity to train as primary/early years teachers whilst based in a school setting.

 Trainees achieve Qualified Teacher Status (QTS) and a University of Derby Postgraduate Certificate in Education (PGCE) with 60 Master’s-level credits whilst acquiring a wealth of practical experience in the classroom, alongside experienced teachers.